simvader/To-Do-App/README.md

 Excercise from a node course

-Remember to install package dependencies
+Remember to install package dependences

 ```
 npm install